Trump narrows gap in heavily Latino Texas county that Clinton won by 79%

 CLICK HERE TO INTERACT WITH FOX NEWS VOTER ANALYSIS

 “We are witnessing a dramatic and historic realignment,” she tweeted.
-Recently, Trump has been doing better with Latinos, especially Cuban and Latino Americans that helped him gain strength in Florida.
+Recently, Trump has been doing better with Latinos, especially Cuban and Venezuelan Americans who helped him gain strength in Florida.

 CLICK HERE TO GET THE FOX NEWS APP